9 Best Haunted Houses In The U.S.

 Unlike the rest of the haunted houses listed here, the Pink Palace didn’t start out as a home.
 Instead, it was originally built as a gentlemen’s club in 1891 and became a private home a few years later.
-Throughout its history, it has also served as an apartment building and as the headquarters for the local chapter of the Women’s Christian Temperance Union set up their headquarters.
+In 1910, the local pro-prohibition chapter of the Women’s Christian Temperance Union set up their headquarters.
 When they learned it used to be a brothel, they painted the home its famous pink color “to wipe the house’s slate clean,” according to historian David Dominé.

 “This is where the history gets a little more interesting,” said Tony Muzzi, General Manager for the Whitney, which now serves as an upscale restaurant, dessert parlor and lounge.

-According to Muzzi, after Sara’s death, the medical society moved into the building which then served as a tuberculosis ward and hospice over the years.
-Due to this, “Quite a few individuals have passed away in the home,” he says.
+According to Muzzi, after Sara’s death, the medical society moved into the building, which then served as a tuberculosis ward and hospice over the years.
+Due to this, “Quite a few individuals have passed away in the home,” Muzzi says.

 With so many different deaths in the home, who exactly is it that haunts the mansion?